truist/reveal.js/thailand.md

 <!-- .slide: data-background="photos/2-nan/IMG_1352.jpeg" -->
 <!-- .slide: class="top-text" -->
 The resort the perfect place to recuperate after the travel.
-Here's me waiting for my massage, while Liam gets his 😁
+And here's me waiting for my massage, while Liam gets his 😁

 ---

 <!-- .slide: data-background="photos/2-nan/IMG_4612.jpeg" -->
 <!-- .slide: class="bottom-text" -->
 It's owned and run by the grandparents of a school friend,
 who went way out of their way to help us plan the whole trip!
+And the food they served was authentic and amazing!

 ---